MrKahr/CodingPiratesOutReach/README.md

 # CodingPiratesOutReach
-Materials for outreach as a volunteer at Coding Pirates
+Materials created as part of recruitment drive started by myself for Coding Pirates.